franipendus/RoundTripApp/README.md

 - ***Advertise:*** As a hotel or airline, get your promotions out there to customers!

 ### Prerequisites
-To run our app, you’ll need a Docker desktop and a Python editing environment.
-Before installing Docker, you will need to install Homebrew.
+To run our app, you’ll need to install the following:
+1. Homebrew
+2. Docker
+3. Python
+4. Streamlit

 ### Opening RoundTrip:
+1. Clone the git repository
+2. Open VS code and cd into the repository
+3. Go into .env.template in the api folder, create a password and remove .template from the file name.
-Open your terminal and run the following commands:
+4. Then run the following commands.
 ```
-Commands to run
+docker compose up
 ```
+5. Go to a browser and open http://localhost:8501

 ### Future of RoundTrip
 One of our biggest challenges was the lack of data availability.
 We originally planned to include 100+ countries that users can travel between.
 That being said, although right now, there is limited availability for which countries travelers can travel between, we hope to include more countries when more data becomes available.
 In addition, when data becomes more abundant with time, we hope our prediction models will become more accurate.